clindforsSejsing/Camillas_studio/README.md

 You can se at webpage: www.camillasstudio.nu /CLS

- (this project is always under construction as the work with the studio is continuous when the artists needs work to be done on it).
+ (this project is always under construction as the work with the studio is continuous when the artist needs work to be done on it).